 Join me in harnessing the healing powers of creative expression to help trauma survivors heal and become agents of change in their own communities.

-In recent years, I have been leading survivors of sexual violence in writing together, fostering a community of belonging.
-Some of the writings from those workshops has been brought together in two groundbreaking anthologies.
+Some of the writings from my workshops has been brought together in anthologies.
 We’ve Been Put Through Fire & Come Out Divine challenges false narratives about sexual violence.
 We’ve Got Some Things to Say brings together the voices of 50 survivors, exposing the realities of sexual violence and predatory events and dismantling victim-blaming.
+A thrid anthology is forthoming in 2026.

 Mary Simmerling